 People all over the world are crazy about food from different cuisines.
 In constant search for appetizing dishes, they are willing to spend lots of money and time on the perfect dish.
 Good food is something everyone is missing big time, especially amidst the pandemic.
-Now, instead of waiting for someone to cook or visiting a nearby restaurant, people naturally prefer to order food online.
+Now, instead of waiting for someone to cook or visiting a nearby restaurant, people naturally prefer to order food online, and in such a scenario, starting a food delivery business makes a lot of sense.

-An instant food delivery service can be the perfect fit for a situation like this.
-Thus, starting a food delivery business can be a great idea.
 The question is how to start a food delivery service.
-In this pandemic situation where restaurants are shut, people are looking for a food delivery service that they can count on.
+In this pandemic situation where restaurants are shut down, people are looking for a food delivery service that they can count on.

 Demand for Food Delivery Service